MaastrichtU-IDS/dsri-documentation/website/docs/access-and-use-dsri.md

 In the DSRI web console, applications are deployed in projects.
 A project is created for you when you are granted access to the DSRI.

-After logging in, navigate to your project using the **Projects** overview on the home screen.
+After logging in, navigate to your project using the **Project** overview on the home screen.

 :::caution Reuse your project